pjazdzyk/pjazdzyk/README.md

   </tr>
 </table>

-The libraries are maintained on a regular basis, with very short response times to any reported issues, and are deployed to the [Maven Central Repository](https://central.sonatype.com/search?q=synerset) after each release for users’ convenience.
+Libraries are maintained on a regular basis, with very short response times to any reported issues, and are deployed to the [Maven Central Repository](https://central.sonatype.com/search?q=synerset) after each release for users’ convenience.

 ## About Me